rowokii/A2C_TangyPack/Case STL/Case_STL_readme.md

   - Tangy_Pack_front_NO_support.stl - This is the front of the case without built in support if you want to use your own support, modify the design or use different print orientation
   - Tangy_Pack_front_NO_support.stl - V2 case without support.

+Extra
+  - TN9K_PCB_spacer.stl - Only used as spacer jig when assembling the PCB.